Privacy Notice – Partners

-This privacy notice explains how we collect, store and use personal data about Partners such as School Mentors, Professional Tutors, Head Teachers, Trainers.
+This privacy notice explains how we collect, store and use personal data about Partners such as School Mentors, Professional Tutors, Head Teachers, EPA Assessors and Trainers.

 We, The Tommy Flowers SCITT, are a partnership between Denbigh Alliance and St. Paul’s Catholic School.
 Denbigh Alliance are the ‘data controller’ for the purposes of the Data Protection Act.
 Denbigh Alliance is registered as a data controller with the information Commissioner’s Office (registration number Z2570761).